What is an insurance declarations page?

-A “declarations page,” or “dec” page, is a document in your insurance policy that provides an overview or snapshot of your coverage.
+A “declarations page,” or “dec” page, is a policy document in your insurance policy that provides an overview or snapshot of your coverage.
 The declarations page is an important component of your insurance policy because it contains important information regarding certain aspects of your insurance contract, which may vary by insurance company.

 Below is basic policy information that should be found on most insurance declaration pages:

-For example, you may have received a policy from an independent insurance agent, whose information would be listed in addition to the information of the company who issued your policy and who will be responsible for paying any claims.
+For example, you may have received a policy from an independent insurance agent, whose information would be listed on the insurance contract.

 – The named insured is almost always listed next.

 Typically this includes the spouse if the policyholder is married.
-The named insured can be any number of individuals or groups, depending on your policy.
+The named insured driver can be any number of individuals or groups, depending on your policy.

 – The policy period or effective dates.

 Your insurance company will deny any claims that occurred before the inception date or after the policy ends.

-– The vehicles insured under the policy are also listed on the dec page.
+– The insured vehicles under the policy are also listed on the dec page.

 - Rating information, such as the discounts (good student, good driver) you received for your policy.

 Finally, a signature of the person who sold or issued your policy is included somewhere on the dec page to make it official.

 As always, you should get an online rate quote to ensure you are getting the best rate and coverage available.